 In principle, production plants for green hydrogen can be built both on land and at sea.
 In addition to potentially larger space capacities, production at sea would also offer the advantage that offshore wind farms can generate more electricity with greater regularity than onshore wind farms.
 Moreover, if the generated energy is completely converted into hydrogen, costly grid connections are no longer necessary.
 Especially in connection with floating foundations, this opens up completely new possibilities, as both water depth and distance to the coast are no longer limiting factors.
 Hydrogen could be transported from the offshore wind farms all over the world by ship.
-In addition, solutions for existing wind farms are also conceivable. e.g. as so-called energy islands or production plants where the electricity generated at sea arrives on land and cannot be fed into the grid.
+In addition, solutions for existing wind farms are also conceivable, e.g. as so-called energy islands or production plants where the electricity generated at sea arrives on land and cannot be fed into the grid.
 In this way, the now common short-term (partial) shutdowns of offshore wind farms when the electricity grids are under heavy load could be significantly reduced and the amount of usable energy increased without building additional generation plants.

-Experience, especially in chemical

-plant construction, shows that a particular focus will be on the commissioning of the plants, especially how which performance parameters, e.g. degree of effectiveness and purity, can be proven within the framework of trial operation and performance testing, and which legal conseauences are associated with this.
+Experience, especially in chemical plant construction, shows that a particular focus will be on the commissioning of the plants, especially how which performance parameters, e.g. degree of effectiveness and purity, can be proven within the framework of trial operation and performance testing, and which legal consequences are associated with this.
 In the case of construction on the high seas, there are also the already familiar issues of the offshore industry, such as complex construction logistics including weather, but also increased demands on materials and maintenance.
 Here, however, it is possible to draw on existing experience from the various offshore industries, above all, of course, offshore wind and oil and gas production.

 Hydrogen enables the transport of (renewable) energy without electricity grids.
 In addition to pipelines, transport by ship, rail and road is also conceivable.
 For this, corresponding terminals and transhipment points would have to be expanded on a large scale.
-According to the German Association of Energy and Water Industries (Bundesverband der Energie- und Wasserwirtschaft e.V.)
-(BDEW), the existing natural gas infrastructure, including storage caverns, can also be used for hydrogen transport.
+In the wake of the Ukraine crisis, the construction of terminals for the import of liquefied natural gas (LNG), for example, is currently being accelerated in order to maintain supply security in Germany.
+At the same time, the prospective changeover to the import of hydrogen is also being planned in order to be able to convert the terminals accordingly in the long term.
+For example, the transport of hydrogen from the United Arab Emirates could be made possible.
+In order to establish such a supply chain, cooperation agreements were already concluded in March 2022 between German companies and companies from the United Arab Emirates for initial test deliveries.
+According to the German Association of Energy and Water Industries (Bundesverband der Eneraie- und Wasserwirtschaft e.V.).
+(BDEW), the existing natural gas infrastructure, including storage caverns, can also be used for hydrogen transport on a national scale.
 Germany has the largest gas storage capacities in the European Union.
 Hydrogen could thus be stored and transported via the existing gas networks.
 Even if it remains to be seen which possibilities for global transport will emerge and become established in the ongoing research projects, considerable new or conversion projects are anticipated.
 Plant and infrastructure construction companies are already gearing themselves up for this.